fmalmeida/MpGAP/README.md

     wget https://github.com/fmalmeida/mpgap/raw/master/environment.yml
     [mamba|conda] env create -f environment.yml

-    ## if using conda you must download the busco images for quast to
+    ## if using conda you must download the busco dbs for quast to
     ## properly run the assembly quality check step
     # download busco dbs
     # CONDA_PREFIX is the base/root directory of your conda installation